hikeventures/hikeventures.github.io/_posts/trips/2017-02-12-packrafting-portugal.markdown

   - portugal
   - packrafting
 ---
-Revently, I went to Portugal for sightseeing and packrafting and here are a few impressions from this trip.
+Revently, I went to the Algarve in Portugal for sightseeing and packrafting and here are a few impressions from this trip.

 This tidal mill is one of the few things that we saw on our recent trip to Algarve, Portugal.